jccpalmer/docs-2.0/pages/projects/node/task-it.md

 ### Discoveries and reflections

 Building my own API from scratch has been rewarding and enlightening experience.
 Throughout it, it had pushed me to explore innovative problem solving approaches.
+Some of the things I learned were:

-This API challenged me to think beyond conventional solutions and encouraged me to adopt a more creative mindset.
+1. **Creative problem solving**: This API challenged me to think beyond conventional solutions and encouraged me to adopt a more creative mindset.
 I learned to approach problems from different angles and to consider various strategies to achieve the desired outcomes.

-Additionally, handling errors that may arise during API development became a crucial aspect of my learning process.
+2. **Handling Errors**: Handling errors that may arise during API development became a crucial aspect of my learning process.
 I delved into understanding error handling techniques and best practices, ensuring that appropriate error messages were communicated to clients for enhanced user experience.

-I also discovered the further enforced the importance of browser developer tools as a valuable resource for debugging and troubleshooting.
+3. **Browser Tools**: I also discovered the further enforced the importance of browser developer tools as a valuable resource for debugging and troubleshooting.
 Leveraging these tools enabled me to examine network requests, inspect responses, and identify potential issues, improving the efficiency of my development workflow.

-Lastly, I grasped the significance of breaking down complex tasks into smaller, manageable components.
+4. **Incremental development**: I grasped the significance of breaking down complex tasks into smaller, manageable components.
 Adopting an incremental development approach, I focused on building and testing simple functionalities first, gradually expanding them to encompass the broader scope of the project.
 This methodology allowed for easier debugging and more efficient progress tracking.

 ### Technical growth